aemichalowski/Data-Visualization-Portfolio/Final_Project_Part_1.md

   		- Partner with local organizations to make digital health literacy accessible and grounded in the community (examples to include libraries and churches)

-6. **Increasing Rates of Provider Adoption of Telehealth Services in Rural Communities** *(Give examples of policies and programs that can help address the provider related barriers to telehealth in rural areas caused by the digital divide and point out what more needs to be done in each of these policy areas)*
+6.**Increasing Rates of Provider Adoption of Telehealth Services in Rural Communities** *(Give examples of policies and programs that can help address the provider related barriers to telehealth in rural areas caused by the digital divide and point out what more needs to be done in each of these policy areas)*

   	- Riding the wave of telehealth legislation in the wake of COVID-19